shiinamiyuki/miyuki-renderer/README.md

 That's my another attempt in creating a physically based renderer.
 It has many algorithms implemented but it's not that efficient comparing to Embree and GPU based renderer, despite the fact that I have used SIMD intrinsic to speed up ray-primitive.

 There are reasons why this new attempt is not GPU based.
-One of them is that writing OpenCL (my laptop doesn't have NV GPU) involves lots of nasty stuff and hard-to-debug code, not to mention the fact the some rendering algorithms requires tens to thousands of Ms of additional memory.
+One of them is that writing OpenCL (my laptop doesn't have NV GPU) involves lots of nasty stuff and hard-to-debug code, not to mention the fact the some rendering algorithms requires tens to thousands of Ms of additional memory.<br/>
+Edit: Tried to write OpenCL again, the compiler is giving me tons of segfault.
+Nevertheless, BVH+SAH on GPU is really fun.